JohnLonginotto/uq/README.md

 # uQ - binary FASTQ

 ```
-  uQ is a tool to convert FASTQ files into a smaller, easily compressable binary format, and back again.
-  To see results, skip to the bottom.
+  uQ is a lossless FASTQ binary encoder. uQ does not perform compression itself (uQ files are just numpy arrays), but if provided the path to a compressing program, uQ can test different settings to optimise the binary encoding for your specific compressor and your specific data.
+This means one can use whatever compression algorithm they like, and be confident they are getting a very small output.
+Typically LZMA+uQ will give the smallest filesize of any FASTQ compressor currently available.
 ```

 # Why use uQ?

-1. Being a binary format, not only does a uQ file take up considerably less space than a FASTQ file before compression, but a uQ file will often compress down to half the size of a FASTQ file **after compression**.
-Win win - and you don't have to rely on some no-longer-supported, one-off compression program for long term storage.
-Use whatever compressor you're comfortable with, as uQ will work with your compressor to define a encoding scheme specific to your data and your compressor.
+1. Being a binary format, not only does a uQ file take up considerably less space than a FASTQ file before compression (meaning one can store many of them in memory at once), but a uQ file will often compress down to half the size of it's FASTQ equivilent **regardless of the compression program you use**.
+This is ideal if you wish to use a popular copmression tool for long-term storage.

-2. Being a *structured* binary format, data in a uQ file can be read and operated on much quicker than a FASTQ file.
+2. Being a binary format, data in a uQ file can be read and operated upon much faster than a FASTQ file can be.
 The data is really nothing more than a collection of Numpy arrays (in NPY format) all tar'd together into a single file (with a json config file).
-This means one could store a very large number of uQ files, all in-memory, and perform certain analyses very quickly.
+This means one could store, for example, all the DNA sequences from the ENCODE project in memory, on modest hardware.

 # How to use uQ: